abdelmonem55/learn-rust/multisig-factory.md

 ### [impl](https://doc.rust-lang.org/std/keyword.impl.html)

-here we start to define functions to manipulate the derived type
+here we start to define functions to manipulate the derived type.

 ----